Community Shadows Workshop with Song

 Workshop Description:

 This group discussion is an invitation to take a collective look inward and explore some tender but important topics together as a community.
-It may require a degree of courage to participate since we'll be discussing some topics that are typically swept under the proverbial rug.
-We will look at the question of: What are some of our community shadows?
+Weather permitting, we'll circle up around a fire and discuss some topics that are typically swept under the proverbial rug (in case of inclement weather, we'll move indoors).
+Blending storytelling, with sound healing, gentle movement, guided visualization and song, Jolaade Grace invites us home to our whole selves as we prepare to explore, listen deeply, share and heal the shadows that lurk in our selves and communities.
+Our discussion may lead to questions such as: What are some of our community shadows?
 Can we acknowledge white-body supremacy and the ways it might be showing up at our gatherings, in ourselves, and even in this space?
 What do reparations mean to you?
 How are we decolonizing?
 What does it look like to go beyond land acknowledgments and do true right relations work?
 Everyone is welcome and will be asked to agree to the following*:

 1. Prioritize and uplift voices of the global majority in this space.